What To Know About Condo Associations: Your Guide To Rules, Fees And Insurance

 When you purchase a condo, you enter into a restrictive covenant with the condo association.
 This means that you agree to abide by the association’s declarations, rules, bylaws and amendments.

 A condo association’s primary set of rules can be found in a governing document known as the Declaration of Covenants, Conditions and Restrictions (CC&Rs).
-The primary goal of the CC&Rs is to establish guidelines for how you can use the building or complex, including the common areas and – in some cases – your individual condominium.
+The primary goal of the CC&Rs is to establish guidelines for how you can use the building or complex, including the common areas and sometimes your individual condominium.

-But you may also need to be sure not to block any entryways or walkways – including the sidewalk in front of your detached condo or the hallway of your unit’s floor – with furniture, boxes, a bicycle, trash cans or other obstructions.
-And you may not be able to grill out except in designated spaces.
+You may need to be sure not to block any entryways or walkways, including the sidewalk in front of your detached condo or the hallway of your unit’s floor.
+You also may not be able to grill out except in designated spaces.

-Some other areas the CC&Rs may cover include:
+Some other common topics the CC&Rs may cover include:

-- Pets: Your condo association may not allow pets.
-If it does, you may be limited in the type of pets you can have, how many pets you can have, and the common areas that pets are allowed in.
-Most likely, you’ll need to have your dog – or cat – on a leash when in those common areas, and you’ll probably be required to keep your pets up to date on their vaccinations.
+• Pets: Your condo association may not allow pets.
+If it does, you may be limited in the type of pets you can have, how many you can have and the common areas that pets are allowed in.
+Most likely, you’ll need to have your pets on a leash when in those common areas, and you’ll probably be required to keep them up to date on their vaccinations.

-- Garbage disposal: If your detached condo is in a neighborhood with curbside pickup, you’ll most likely be required to store your trash and recycling in acceptable bins.
-You’ll probably also be expected not to leave the bins on the street after garbage day.
+• Garbage disposal: If your detached condo is in a neighborhood with curbside garbage pickup, you’ll most likely be required to store your trash and recycling in acceptable bins.
 If you reside in a high-rise or other condo building, you may be forced to dispose of your garbage in the garbage chute or the dumpster assigned to your building.

-- Your condo unit: Obviously, you can’t renovate the common area to suit your personal tastes and design aesthetic.
-But you may also need the condo association’s permission before you can remodel your kitchen or bathroom or transform your individual unit into an open floor plan.
-Your home improvement or renovation project must be approved by the association board members so they’ll know you aren’t knocking down any load-bearing walls or otherwise jeopardizing the structural or architectural integrity of the unit.
+• Renovations: Obviously, you can’t renovate the common area to suit your personal tastes and design aesthetic.
+But you may also need the condo association’s permission before you can remodel your kitchen or Your home improvement or renovation project might need to be approved by the association board members.

 All this may seem like too much oversight of your personal property.
 But the condo association is a legal entity, and its board of directors has the power to enforce its rules and regulations – as well as impose fines for violations – as long as those CC&Rs don’t violate federal or state laws.

-Ultimately, one of the main purposes of a condo association is ensuring your safety and convenience – as well as the safety and convenience of the other unit owners and residents in your complex or building.
+Ultimately, one of the main purposes of a condo association is to ensure your safety and convenience, as well as that of the other unit owners and residents in your complex or building.
 Another objective is maintaining property values so the community continues to be a good investment.

 Condo Association Fees And Other Costs

 Similar to an HOA, your condo association will collect regular dues from you and other association members to cover basic operating expenses.
-How much you pay in monthly, quarterly or annual fees – also known as common charges – will depend on the location and size of your condominium complex and the amenities your association offers.
+These fees are known as common charges.
+How much you pay in monthly, quarterly or annual charges will depend on the location and size of your condominium complex and the amenities your association offers.

-In addition to common charges, your association may occasionally need to collect a one-time fee, or special assessment, for unexpected costs.
+In addition to common charges, your association may occasionally need to collect a one-time fee called a special assessment for unexpected costs.

-Let’s look at three places where your condo association fees will go:
+Let’s look at three costs your condo association fees will go toward:

 Similar to enforcing its CC&Rs, a condo association has the legal authority to place a lien or encumbrance on condo units and even initiate foreclosure proceedings if a condo owner defaults on paying their fees.